Stadion Rođeni: Finding a location and initial opening

 In 1995, Velež played their first home game after the beginning of the war at Sjeverni logor, the former barracks of the Austro-Hungarian and later Yugoslav People's Army.
 The location was expected to be Velež's temporary home until a return to the Bijeli Brijeg stadium, and in case of that scenario being impossible, was seen as a suitable replacement due to its proximity to the rest of the city, even years later.
 However, with help from the local government at the time, the Islamic Community built a mosque right next to the field, making a stadium with a larger capacity impracticable.
-Instead, in 1995 the club was awarded the former field of FK Đuro Salaj, aworks team for a company with the same name located in Vrapčići.
+Instead, in 1995 the club was awarded the former field of FK Đuro Salaj, a works team for a company with the same name located in Vrapčići.
 Before the ground could be re-opened to a larger crowd, Velež played their games for the opening of the 1995–96 First League in Jablanica instead, while their first game in Vrapčići was played on Bosnia and Herzegovina's Statehood Day, 25 November against Željezničar Sarajevo.

 The first stand was only built in 1999, specifically the eastern stand, which opened on 14 March that year against Bosna Visoko.
 The stadium would not receive any new stands for another seven years.
-When Velež returned to the top flight of Bosnia and Herzegovina football after being promoted in 2006, a large northern stand was constucted in commemoration.
+When Velež returned to the top flight of Bosnia and Herzegovina football after being promoted in 2006, a large northern stand was constructed in commemoration.
 In 2012, the eastern stand was renamed the Red Army Tribina (Red Army Stand) after Red Army Mostar, Velež's supporter group.
 In 2008, a western stand was built, which was dramatically increased in size after additional works and expansions between 2017 and 2018.
 In 2019, a roof for the western stand was finished.

 Bosnia and Herzegovina's under-21 football team has played against Montenegro on two occasions at the stadium, once in 2013 and again in 2016.
 These are the only international games that have been played at the stadium, although the ongoing construction projects have made the club hopeful of hosting proper international matches in the future.